Is Mono Contagious? Symptoms, Spread & Recovery Guide

 BMG Staff

-Mononucleosis—commonly known as mono—is a contagious viral illness that primarily affects teens and young adults, though children and older adults can also get it.
-Most mono cases are caused by the Epstein-Barr Virus (EBV), which spreads through saliva and other body fluids.
+Mononucleosis — commonly known as mono — is a contagious viral illness that mostly affects teens and young adults, but anyone can get it.
+Most cases are caused by the Epstein-Barr Virus (EBV), which spreads through saliva and other body fluids.

-Because of this, mono is often referred to as the “kissing disease”, but it can be spread in other ways, too.
-Here’s everything you need to know about how mono spreads, how long it lasts, and how to feel better if you catch it.
+Because of this, mono is often called the “kissing disease”, but kissing isn’t the only way it spreads.
+Here’s what you need to know about how mono is transmitted, how long it’s contagious, and what recovery looks like.

 How Is Mono Spread?

-Mono is contagious and spreads through saliva, respiratory droplets, and other forms of close contact.
-It can be transmitted by:
+Mono is contagious and spreads through saliva, respiratory droplets, and close personal contact.
+You can catch mono by:

 • Kissing